The Judge RANTS!

 (This is the main reason - rather than the fake concern for 'journalistic standards' which is given as justification - for the attacks on the newer online news media such as Novara and The Canary, and for the labelling of other English-language media such as RT or Al-Jazeera as suspect because they are 'state-controlled' (as if the BBC wasn't, or as if a large chunk of the output of corporate rags didn't to all intents and purposes control the State).

 In 1993, Dennis Potter gave the MacTaggart Lecture at the Edinburgh International Television Festival.
 In his lecture (which he entitled Occupying Powers), he described the nexus between media and commercial power, describing the web of connections between media corporations and commerce, and how the inevitable consequence of being 'embedded' with corporations had led to a similarly ineluctable diminution of artistic freedom of expression.
-Add politics to that - and added it certainly has been, with knobs on, in the in the years since - then we can see the tight weave of overlapping interests between the State, corporate power and media ownership and control.
+Add politics to that - and added it certainly has been, with knobs on, in the years since - then we can see the tight weave of overlapping interests between the State, corporate power and media ownership and control.
 So who can be surprised when the Official Media™ seek to cover up for the unprincipled behaviour of the other two legs of this tripod of transgressors?
 I don't know (certainly not from personal experience, I can assure you; someone might be unkind enough to enlighten me) whether it is possible to perform a circle-jerk whilst covering each other's arses, but that is what we have in this unhappy and fractious land now.
 A situation where commercial power effectively owns the government, where that government is endemically, pathologically corrupt, and where the media - owned by the former and the latter, and in constant, cowering, obsequious, quivering fear of both - seeks sedulously to minimise or distract from their misdeeds.

 This has developed to so sufficient a degree that such criminality barely disturbs the repose of hoi polloi, readily distracted as most of them are by such deep, searching questions as, "What happened on 'Corrie' last night?", or, "Did you see <insert name of talentless tube-fodder here> on 'Strictly'?".